paritytech/asset-transfer-api/README.md

 `yarn add @substrate/asset-transfer-api`

+### NodeJS Version

+Recommended: v21 or greater
+When the API is initalized using the `CDN`, `node:fetch` is being used and is stable in node v21.
+Therefore it is recommended to use v21 or greater.

 ### Example Usage

 **NOTE:** For more practical usage, and specified examples please look through our `./examples` directory to see more use cases.
 To